cristianovitorino/kronicle/README.md

 ## About

-`Kronicle` is a hourly job scheduler for Linux.
+`Kronicle` is a hourly job scheduler for Linux writen in Rust 🦀

 ## Key Feature
 - Custimize the `kronicle-jobs` bash file to do anything you want job-wise at an hourly base.